hmuneebna/hmuneebna/README.md

-- 👋 Hi, I’m @hmuneebna
+- Hi, I’m Husam Muneeb
 - 👀 I’m interested in data analysis, and consulting.
 - 🌱 I’m currently learning computer science with a minor in mathematics.
 - 💞️ I’m looking to collaborate on any technical project.